Learn about VILTEPSO's primary and long-term clinical data

 Functional tests were compared to Duchenne natural history data as the control group, rather than to placebo.
 Definitive conclusions should not be drawn.
 Functional data are not in the US Prescribing Information.

-Time to stand over 205 weeks*
+Time to stand over four years*

 *The control subjects for this trial were matched for age, ambulatory status, corticosteroid use, and geographic location from the CINRG DNHS registry.